IDMEFv2/Concerto-MacroMap-Plugin/README.md

 ```bash
 python setup.py install
 ```
+- Restart Prewikka
-- Navigate to the "?" menu and open "Apps"
+- Open the GUI, navigate to the "?" menu and open "Apps"
 - Click on the "Install update" button in the "Plugin Maintenance" tab
 - You can now find the plugin in the "?" menu